adrianhackintoshrepo/Lenovo-V110-15ISK-80TL-EFI/README.md

 # Lenovo V110-15ISK 80TL Hackintosh OpenCore macOS Ventura

-EFI folder to run macOS Ventura version on Lenovo V110-15ISK Laptop using OpenCore as bootloader.
+EFI folder to run macOS Ventura on the Lenovo V110-15ISK Laptop using OpenCore as bootloader.

 ### REMEMBER TO USE YOUR OWN SERIAL NUMBER
 https://github.com/corpnewt/GenSMBIOS <- GET YOURS HERE